WPManageNinja/paymattic-docs/docs/donation-and-product-fields/dynamic-payment-item-field.md

 Now, to make the added **Dynamic Payment Item** field functional for the desired calculation, you need to set up the **Calculation Expression** in the **Settings**.

-**To learn how to set up the Dynamic Payment Item's Settings, follow the steps below –**

 To add the **Calculation Expression** in the **Dynamic Payment Item** field according to your needs, click the **Settings Icon** from the right-side corner.